 The command profile hasn’t been as advertised and he’s walked too many batters, but the strikeouts have been there.

 Manaea is 3rd in all of minor league baseball in K/9.
-I’m wondering if he’ll get a shot at AA this year at some point much like Zimmer did last year.
+I’m wondering if he’ll get a shot at AA this year, getting him out of a pitcher friendly Wilmington, at some point much like Zimmer did last year.

 5. Miguel Almonte – SP Wilmington 8.46 K/9 2.55 B/9 4.17 ERA 4.12 FIP

 Tough year for Almonte and he’s done it at Wilmington.
 Fastball has been faster this year than I remember it being.
 He’s flashed 96 with it and sat 93ish.
 Doesn’t have the same run as Manaea’s, but he’s got good control with it.
 Changeup is still his best pitch for me, but he’ll need to keep throwing it to gain more command than it has now.

 I think the command results have been a little better than the actual profile, but that’s a good thing and could help re-evaluate it as he continues to move up the organizational ladder.

 Almonte has slowly been moving the needle from 5th starter to possible #3 starter each year.

 6. Cheslor Cuthbert – 3B Northwest Arkansas .273/.339/.415 117 wRC+/ 105 wOBA+

 I’ve never been a huge fan of Cuthbert.
 He’s always been touted as being a plus-raw power guy, but it’s never really reared it’s head in game action and defensively he’s been sloppy.
 This is why you have to keep re-evaluating players because they can look different one season to the next and begin to hone in on their projected tools.